Nobody has to tell you that, because you can honestly just feel it when you’re sitting somewhere you feel loved:

 Honest to God, there’s enough breath in the lungs to murmur your thanks to God.

-Get lost in people’s eyes today and in swaths of sun on any afternoon, and lose track of time and get lost in a good book, and smile abundantly, till your cheek hurts, because you are alive after all.
+Get lost in people’s eyes any old time today, and in swaths of sun on any afternoon, and lose track of time and get lost in a good book, and smile abundantly, till your cheek hurts, because you are alive after all.

 I’d heard it said once that passion is the way to abundance and when I asked if she knew that passion literally means suffering — she nodded and I knew right then that I would give the rest of my life to understand how suffering is the way to abundance.